 You can download the case study PDF or read more BankBI case studies here:

-Since engaging with BankBI, VisionFund International (VFI) has gained visibility and control over its operational portfolio.
-Visibility that is providing insights into financial and social performance data and accelerating VFI’s overall transformation strategy.
+Thanks to BankBI, VisionFund International (VFI) has gained visibility and control over its operational portfolio – visibility that is providing insights into financial and social performance data and accelerating VFI’s overall transformation strategy.

 VFI is the microfinance network of child-focused international aid organisation, World Vision (WV).
 Through its various affiliates, VFI offers small loans and other financial services to low-income families in over 30 countries across Africa, Asia, Latin America and Eastern Europe.